In this post, you’ll learn 6 powerful ways to use your blog to provide incredible value to your readers.

 - Publish and share detailed progress, income, and traffic reports backed up with screen captures, videos, etc. (Completely optional).

-- Create good honest, unbiased online reviews, based on your own experience with various products and services.
+- Create good honest, unbiased online reviews, based on your own personal experiences with various products, services or situations even.

-- Share or use story-telling to engage with your audience further.
+- Share or use relateable story-telling to engage with your audience further.

 #3.
 Repurpose your content

-When it comes to creating top quality content, it doesn’t mean you just resort to using your blog to do it.
+When it comes to creating top-notch content, it doesn’t mean you just resort to using your blog to do it.

-Your blog should be the central hub of valuable content, however, you should also make that valuable content accessible on other platforms by repurposing your content.
+Your blog should be the central hub of valuable information, however, you should also make that valuable content accessible on other platforms and mediums by repurposing your content.

-Create slide presentations, videos, podcasts, eBooks, do live-streams and more.
+Create slide presentations, videos, podcasts, eBooks, and consider doing live-streams, and more.

 There’s an incredible post over on Traffic Generation Cafe that covers everything you need to know about repurposing content, I highly recommend you check it out after reading this post.